 Companies that manufacture “high protein” processed foods also use soy to increase the amount of protein in their product.
 Because soybeans and soy products are very stable, they can be incorporated in many products to have a great shelf-life.
 But the soy that goes into manufactured foods are hydrolyzed by breaking down the whole soy and re-assembling it into a product that the body does not recognize as “soy”.

 Processed soy derivatives are in most foods you are already eating.
 Processed soy products can be found in everything from hot chocolate to peanut butter.Any food that has the words “high in protein” on the package probably has processed soy products in them.
-Here are some ways you might find processed soy in your foods.

 There are also some studies that look at the effect of other soy subparts–specifically the isoflavones phytoestrogen and genistein (the hormone-like sub parts of soy).
 In one study, rats were given high doses of the soy isoflavones.
 The breast tissue in the male rats that ingested high doses of these components of soy developed hyperplasia–a thickening of mammary glands that can sometimes lead to cancer–but didn’t in these rats.
 With hyperplasia, the tissue is thickened, but not over produced. (so, no…the rats didn’t develop he-teets) This lead some to conclude that if the fractionated soy caused male rats to develop breast tissue, the same would be true for boys (and girls) drinking soy milk.